Alpha Loft is a 501(c)(3) non-profit organization.

 Alpha Loft Mission

-Alpha Loft is dedicated to accelerating the development of early-stage, scalable businesses, commercializing the intellectual capital developed at UNH and other leading educational institutions, and creating sustainable employment opportunities in the state of New Hampshire.
+Alpha Loft is dedicated to accelerating the development of early-stage, scalable businesses, commercializing the intellectual capital developed at leading educational institutions, and creating sustainable employment opportunities in the state of New Hampshire.

 Alpha Loft Overview

 Alpha Loft supports and provides resources to entrepreneurs, improving their prospects for successfully launching and scaling innovation-based businesses.
 Alpha Loft’s success means a strong entrepreneurial culture in NH, creating companies and high quality jobs.
 In addition to high value programming, events, advice, and mentoring, Alpha Loft has locations in Portsmouth and Manchester where entrepreneurs can start and build their companies.

 Alpha Loft Team